nortikin/sverchok/docs/nodes/modifier_change/extrude_separate.rst

 Functionality
 -------------

 This node applies Extrude operator to each of input faces separately.
 After that, resulting faces can be scaled up or down by specified factor.
 It is possible to provide specific extrude and scaling factors for each face.
+As an option, transformation matrix may be provided for each face.

 Inputs
 ------